p3nt4/PowerShdll/README.md

 PowerShdll.exe -f <path>       Run the script passed as argument PowerShdll.exe -i      Start an interactive console in this console (Default)
 ```

+## Embeded payloads

+Payloads can be embeded by modifying the "payload" variable in the start method of the common.cs file.
+If a payload is embeded, all other varguments will be ignored and the payload will be executed upon running PowerShdll.

 ## Examples
 ### Run base64 encoded script
 ```